Are you looking for a surge protector or power strip and wondering How Many Joules For Gaming PC required? then this

-Are Surge Protectors worth buying for Gaming PC?
+Are Surge Protectors worth buying for a Gaming PC?

 Yes, surge projectors are absolutely worth buying, they provide protection to your Gaming PC against power surges that occur due to increased spikes in voltage.

 Getting a surge protector which low clamping voltage and high joules capacity can protect your PC for a longer period of time.